isa-ulisboa/qgis-python/README.md

     - 2nd: execute `python -m pip install --user sklearn` in the OSGeo4W shell;
     - 3rd: in the python console of QGIS do `import sklearn` to verify that it is loaded correctly (i.e. there is no error message)
     - Exercise: install package haversine (distances over the sphere).

+## Sessions
+### Session 1
+  - Introduction to PyQGIG
+  - Task 1.
+Dataset STOPvespa.
+Download and unzip from [shared folder](https://ulisboa-my.sharepoint.com/:f:/g/personal/mlc_office365_ulisboa_pt/El72oJOE2CNIvS7EkKZ1gFMBg617KfumGlpplNP8BGGW5w?e=Vz5uOc).
+The goal is to load and visualize the data, and create a QGIS project "by hand".
+Then, cretae the first script in Python to perform some simple operations: `extract by expression` and `extract by location`.

+### Session 2
+### Session 3

 ## Some useful links